 They’ve also got a money-back guarantee, so you can get a full refund within 30 days if you change your mind.

 Personally, I chose the All-Access Pass option, as I wanted to explore all the things I could possibly learn.

-Chef Ramsay’s Masterclass consists of 20 lessons.
-All lessons are aimed to teach you the basics of cooking – from how to create an effective kitchen layout, the best cooking tools to use, to more in-depth lessons on how to master different types of ingredients.
+Chef Ramsay’s class has 20 lessons.
+They teach you the basics of cooking – from how to create an effective kitchen layout, the best cooking tools to use, to more in-depth lessons on how to master different types of ingredients.

 Each lesson contains a video that runs up to 25 minutes, which looks like this:

 Every lesson is also accompanied by a workbook.
 These workbooks contain key insights about each lesson, as well as additional assignments that will take your learning to a higher level, should you choose to do them.